robertmwenja4/Laravel-Fortify/README.md

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
 # Laravel-Fortify
 # Steps to Install the Project
   # Requirements
     - Install Composer and Laravel
     - Install php and Xammp
     - Download Ngrok
     - Download NPM
    # NB For ease of use make the to be accessed Globally on the PC.
     Achieved by adding the corresponding path to the ENVIRONMENT VARIABLE
    # Installation Process
+    git clone